ice-wm/icewm/README.md

 Release
 -------

 This is the `icewm-3.9.0` package, released 2025-08-31.
 This release, and the latest version, can be obtained from [GitHub][1], using a command such as:

     $> git clone https://github.com/bbidulock/icewm.git

 Please see the [NEWS][3] file for release notes and history of user visible changes for the current version, and the [ChangeLog][4] file for a more detailed history of implementation changes.
 The [TODO][5] file lists features not yet implemented and other outstanding items.

 Please see the [INSTALL][7] file for installation instructions.

 When working from `git(1)`, please use this file.
 An abbreviated installation procedure that works for most applications appears below.

 This release is published under LGPL.
 Please see the license in the file [COPYING][9].

 Quick Start
 -----------

-The quickest and easiest way to get icewm up and running is to run the following commands:
+The quickest and easiest way to get IceWM up and running is to run the following commands:

     $> git clone https://github.com/bbidulock/icewm.git